Elzair/cb2yield/README.md

 cb2yield
 ========

-Simple Node.js module to converts a function from callback-style to yieldable style
+Simple Node.js module to convert a function from callback style to yieldable style